-Preliminary Results of Changed Circumstances Review, and Intent To Revoke the Order, in Part
+Preliminary Results of the Changed Circumstances Review, and Intent To Revoke the Order, in Part

 The Department has interpreted “substantially all” to represent producers accounting for at least 85 percent of U.S. production of the domestic like product.

-The Department did not issue a combined notice of initiation and preliminary results because, as discussed above, the statement provided by Petitioners and offered in support of Elements' Request does not indicate whether Petitioners account for substantially all domestic wooden bedroom furniture production.
+The Department did not issue a combined notice of initiation and preliminary results because the statement provided by Petitioners and offered in support of Olollo's Request did not indicate whether Petitioners account for substantially all domestic wooden bedroom furniture production.

-Thus, the Department did not determine in the Initiation Notice that producers accounting for substantially all of the production of the domestic like product lacked interest in the continued application of the Order as to certain shoe cabinets.
-Further, the Department requested interested party comments on the issue of domestic industry support of a partial revocation.
+Thus, the Department did not determine in the Initiation Notice that producers accounting for substantially all of the production of the domestic like product lacked interest in the continued application of the Order as to certain bed bases.
+Further, the Department invited interested parties to comment on the issue of domestic industry support of the proposed partial revocation.

-Because the Department received no comments concerning a lack of industry support or opposing initiation of the changed circumstances review of the Order, the Department now preliminarily finds that producers accounting for substantially all of the production of the domestic like product lack interest in the relief afforded by the Order with respect to the certain shoe cabinets described in Elements' Request.
-We request comment from interested parties on that preliminary finding before issuing the final results of this review.
+Because the Department received no comments concerning a lack of industry support or opposing initiation of this changed circumstances review of the Order, the Department now preliminarily finds that producers accounting for substantially all of the production of the domestic like product lack interest in the relief afforded by the Order with respect to the bed bases described in Olollo's Request.
+The Department will consider comments from interested parties on these preliminary results before issuing the final results of this review.

-Accordingly, we are notifying the public of our intent to revoke the Order, in part, with respect to certain shoe cabinets.
-We intend to revoke the Order as to certain shoe cabinets by including the following language in the scope of the Order:
+Accordingly, we are notifying the public of our intent to revoke the Order, in part, with respect to certain bed bases.
+We intend to revoke the Order as to certain bed bases by including the following language in the scope of the Order:

 The Department will issue the final results of this changed circumstances review, which will include its analysis of any written comments, no later than 270 days after the date on which this review was initiated.

-If, in the final results of this review, the Department continues to determine that changed circumstances warrant the revocation of the Order, in part, we will instruct U.S. Customs and Border Protection (“CBP”) to liquidate without regard to antidumping duties, and to refund any estimated antidumping duties, on all unliquidated entries of the merchandise covered by the revocation that are not covered by the final results of an administrative review or automatic liquidation.
+If, in the final results of this review, the Department continues to determine that changed circumstances warrant the revocation of the Order, in part, with respect to certain bed bases, the Department will instruct U.S. Customs and Border Protection to liquidate without regard to antidumping duties, and to refund any estimated antidumping duties on, all unliquidated entries of the merchandise covered by the revocation that are not covered by the final results of an administrative review or automatic liquidation.

-The current requirement for cash deposits of estimated antidumping duties on all entries of subject merchandise will continue unless until they are modified pursuant to the final results of this changed circumstances review.
+The current requirement for cash deposits of estimated antidumping duties on all entries of subject merchandise will continue unless it is modified pursuant to the final results of this changed circumstances review.

 These preliminary results of review and notice are in accordance with sections 751(b) and 777(i) of the Act and 19 CFR 351.221 and 19 CFR 351.222.